Couples Therapy For A Substance Use Disorder

-Addiction doesn’t just impact the individual; it effects their family, friends, co-workers, and perhaps more than anyone, their spouses.
-Whether couples are married, cohabiting, or just in a relationship, if one or both persons in the relationship have a substance use disorder it can be destructive to both parties and make it impossible to have a healthy, supportive partnership.
-Even if the addicted partner has sought treatment and is maintaining their sobriety, it does not take away the pain inflicted on the other partner throughout the relationship.
-Trust must be rebuilt and both people in the relationship need to realize their shortcomings and work to overcome them together.
-This can be difficult without guidance.
-Attending couples therapy can help both partners see eye to eye and work towards rebuilding a loving relationship.
+Addiction doesn’t just impact the individual; it affects their family, friends, co-workers, and, perhaps more than anyone, their spouses.
+Whether couples are married, cohabiting, or just in a relationship, if 1 or both persons in the relationship have a substance use disorder, it can be destructive to both parties and make it very challenging to have a healthy and supportive partnership.
+Even if the partner with the substance use disorder has sought treatment and is maintaining their sobriety, it does not take away maladaptive patterns of communicating, broken trust, and emotional pain in the relationship.
+Trust must be rebuilt, and both people in the relationship need to realize their shortcomings and work to overcome them individually and together.
+This can be difficult without professional guidance.
+Attending couples therapy can provide both partners a safe place to share how they have experienced each other and their feelings related to those experiences in an effort to work toward rebuilding a loving and healthy relationship.

-Couples therapy is a type of psychotherapy that aims to recognize and resolve conflicts in an intimate relationship.
+Couples therapy is a type of psychotherapy that aims to recognize and resolve conflicts in intimate relationships.
 It is often also referred to as marriage counseling, but the partners do not need to be married to receive this therapy.
-Licensed marriage and family therapists help the couple to understand each other, work on open communication, and solve the problems in the relationship.
-Some couples seek therapy before marriage or to simply iron out small issues, and the timeline of therapy is meant to be short-term.
-For more serious issues in the relationship, like substance abuse or infidelity, it may take longer depending on the couple.
-Sometimes, one partner will choose to seek additional counseling privately.
+Licensed marriage and family therapists help the couple to understand each other, work on open communication, and resolve the problems in the relationship.
+Some couples seek therapy on a short-term basis.
+For example, pre-marital counseling or to simply iron out small issues.
+For more serious issues in the relationship, like substance abuse or infidelity, it may take longer depending on the couple, the therapy approach, and the therapist.
+Before, during, or after, 1 partner may choose to seek additional individual counseling as well.

-One benefit of working with a licensed therapist is creating a space to express your emotions and frustrations with your partner.
-If conversations typically turn into loud arguments, the therapist can act as a referee so that both parties can have their thoughts and feelings heard.
-Couples therapy may provide a couple with homework, such as communication exercises, and tools to help them in the long-term.
-It’s important to remember that to make a relationship work, both partners must put in effort.
-In some cases, couples therapy may help 2 people realize that ending the relationship is the wisest option, and they can work on doing that in the best way possible especially if finances are linked and children are involved.
+One benefit of working with a licensed therapist is creating a safe and nonjudgmental space to express your emotions and frustrations with your partner.
+If conversations typically turn into loud arguments, the therapist can de-escalate the situation so that both parties can have their thoughts and feelings heard.
+Couples therapy may provide a couple with homework, such as communication exercises, and tools to develop healthy communication skills that can have long-term benefits.
+It’s important to remember that to make a relationship work, both partners must be honest, open, and willing to put in the effort.
+In some cases, couples therapy may help 2 people realize that ending the relationship is the wisest option, and they can work in therapy to determine the best way possible to separate, especially if finances are linked and children are involved.

-Navigating a relationship where addiction is present can tear otherwise strong couples apart.
-Fortunately, couples therapy has been shown to have positive results for people struggling with a drug or alcohol problem.
+Navigating a relationship where addiction is present can test even the strongest couples.
+Fortunately, couples therapy has been shown to have positive results for people struggling with a drug or alcohol use disorder.
 Multiple studies published by the National Institutes of Health found that people who engaged in behavioral couples therapy (BCT) had greater reductions in substance use than those who only received individual counseling.
 They also had improvements in intimate partner violence and children’s psychosocial adjustment.

 Couples receiving BCT also have reported higher levels of relationship satisfaction and more improvements in other areas of relationship and family functioning.

 There are a few situations in which couples’ therapy is not appropriate.
-If there is a court-ordered restraining order for spouses to not contact each other, they should not see each other in therapy until the order is lifted.
-Also, couples are excluded if there has been severe domestic violence in the past 2 years or if one or both persons are afraid that therapy will result in violence.
+If there is a court-ordered restraining order for partners to not contact each other, they should not see each other in therapy until the order is lifted.
+Also, couples are excluded if there has been severe domestic violence in the past 2 years or if 1 or both persons are afraid that therapy will result in violence.
 Severe domestic violence is defined as an injury requiring medical attention or hospitalization.
-Anyone in a domestic violence situation should not put themselves at risk and contact The National Domestic Violence Hotline.
+Domestic violence is a progressive cycle where the violence and emotional abuse becomes worse over time.
+Anyone in a domestic violence situation can get support and help 24/7 by contacting The National Domestic Violence Hotline at 1-800-799-7233 (SAFE) or local community resources.

-Overall, research on behavioral couples therapy has demonstrated that this practice produces greater abstinence from drugs or alcohol, and better relationship functioning.
+Overall, research on behavioral couples therapy has demonstrated that this practice produces greater abstinence from drugs or alcohol and better relationship functioning.
 When beginning treatment, it may be necessary to meet with multiple licensed therapists to find someone that is the right fit for the couple.
-It is important to note that couples therapy may not be effective if one person is still abusing drugs or alcohol.
-Some programs will not start therapy until addicted partners have completed 90 days of sobriety.
-However, it is still possible to begin therapy in other programs while still struggling with a substance use disorder.
+It is important to note that couples therapy may not be effective if 1 person is actively abusing drugs or alcohol.
+Some programs will not start therapy until partners with a substance use disorder have completed 90 days of sobriety.
+However, it is still possible to begin therapy in other programs while still being treated for a substance use disorder.
 The intention to quit using is vital for successful therapy sessions.

 How Does Addiction Impact Intimate Relationships?

-If one or both partners are abusing drugs or alcohol in a relationship, it can cause a long list of serious issues.
-Couples may experience financial problems if one person is spending money on their addiction or is unable to hold a job, causing stress on the other partner.
-They often experience poor communication, a lack of trust, and patterns of codependency.
-There is also an increased risk for verbal abuse and physical violence.
-Substance abuse co-occurs in 40% to 60% of intimate partner violence, and a parent with a drug or alcohol problem is 3 times more likely to abuse their child.
-Addiction can also impact sexual functioning, resulting in one or both partners feeling unsatisfied or unloved.
+If 1 or both partners are abusing drugs or alcohol in a relationship, it can cause several serious issues and harmful consequences.
+Couples may experience financial problems, housing issues, job loss, health related concerns, poor communication, a lack of trust, and patterns of codependency.
+There is also an increased risk for verbal and emotional abuse and physical violence.
+Substance abuse co-occurs in 40% to 60% of intimate partner violence.
+A parent with a drug or alcohol problem is 3 times more likely to abuse their child.
+Addiction can also impact sexual functioning, resulting in 1 or both partners feeling rejected, unsatisfied, or unloved.

 Make a Call (855) 826-4464